 We maintain a beer and wine license for extra enjoyment with meals.

 The River Company employs a full-time professional bus driver for the safety and convenience of guests.

 Yes.
 We welcome children as young as four.
 Children taking their first whitewater trip should ride in an “oar raft” with a guide doing all the maneuvering.
 Adults will be free to supervise the children and reassure them.
-This provides a safe introduction to rafting.
-(See photo of oar raft in Photo Gallery.)
+This provides a great introduction to rafting.

 Yes.
 About 75 percent of our guests have never rafted before.

 Early-season trips feature fast, cold water and Class 4 rapids -- the biggest rapids on this stretch of river.
 (See photos of Early Season "High Water" Trips.)
 Mid-season trips in a “one-person inflatable kayak” offer the challenge of navigating the river in your own small craft.
-(See photo of inflatable kayak in Photo Gallery.)
 Both of these trips are reserved for people fourteen and older.
 Guests are outfitted in wetsuits, booties, helmets, fleece jackets and paddling jackets.